microsoft/pxt/common-docs/release-tests/extensions.md

 # Extension Release Tests

-These release tests apply to editor that support GitHub extensions.
+These release tests apply to an editor that supports GitHub extensions.

 ## All approved packages compile

-* open a command prompt with Git and pxt CLI installed
+* Open a command prompt with Git and pxt CLI installed
-* run
+* Run the following command:

 ```
 pxt testghpkgs
 ```

-If you get throttled,
+If you get throttled:

-* login with your PXT token from https://makecode.com/oauth/get-token
+* Login with your PXT token from https://makecode.com/oauth/get-token:

 ```
 pxt login pxt TOKEN
 ```

-* login with a GitHub token
+* Login with a GitHub token:

 ```
 pxt login github TOKEN